-Both agencies have proposed that crossings be built.
-Two out of four alternatives (including a no-build, reference scenario) proposed in the NEPA process contain at least one wildlife crossing structure.
-Hence, this proposal is pre-decisional and this grant application is made in the context of the on-going NEPA process of the Targhee Pass project.
-Proposed wildlife overpasses include three 50-meter wide overpasses with dirt berms on the side to reduce highway sounds (Clevenger & Huijser 2011).
+.
+The alternatives proposing wildlife overpasses include 1-350-meter wide overpasses with dirt berms on the side to reduce highway sounds (Clevenger & Huijser 2011).
 Culverts will be 3+ meters wide to reach at least 150% bankfull width, allowing movement of small mammals, reptiles and amphibians in addition to fish.
 In order to retain human access for hunting, fishing and hiking, swing gates will be installed in the 2.4 – 3.0 meter-high fence.
 Double wide cattle guards, electrified mats (Huijser et al. 2015) and fence end treatments will be assessed for vehicle access that limits wildlife passage at side roads and fence ends.

 After Targhee Pass project is in the design phase, ITD and IDFG will turn their efforts to the entire US 20 Corridor where ITD has multiple road improvement projects planned.
 These projects provide opportunities to reduce the impact of the road on wildlife by increasing the efficiency and cost-effectiveness of combining road improvements with wildlife mitigation efforts.
 The work on Targhee Pass will help inform the landscape-scale picture for the Island Park Caldera in terms of wildlife and roads and can help direct further projects to keep the ecosystem whole.
 Funding from the National Fish and Wildlife Foundation will round out the needs to allow ITD and IDFG to create the first in the series of wildlife overpasses.